LRCC Squam Lakes Association- Spring/Summer/Fall AmeriCorps

 - Must be high school graduates, GED recipients, or must be working toward attaining a high school diploma or GED during their term of service

-To the right is a typical week in the life of an LRCC-SLA member, after the intensive, month-long training period.
+To the right is a typical week of an LRCC-SLA member, after the intensive, month-long training period.
 Each day will be assigned one of eight designations (Camping, Dive, Lake Host, Trail Host, Headquarters, Guide, Float, or Off).
 Spring/Summer/Fall LRCC-SLA members spend most of their time diving or camping.
 This schedule rotates weekly, and LRCC-SLA members work each position consecutively, providing the opportunity to experience all aspects of the program.
 Click on the schedule to enlarge the image.

 Click on the following links for more information about the schedule: